 Keeping your head elevated when resting will further help reduce residual swelling.
 While you may feel well enough to resume light activities, it’s crucial to follow your surgeon’s instructions regarding movement restrictions to avoid unnecessary strain on your healing ears.
 If you experience any unusual pain, redness, or signs of infection, contact your surgeon immediately.

-Week 1 After Otoplasty
+First Week After Otoplasty Surgery

 By the second week after otoplasty, most of the initial swelling and bruising should be significantly reduced.
 You may still experience mild swelling, but you should see daily improvements in the shape and positioning of your ears.
 Continue wearing your surgical headband at night as instructed by your surgeon to maintain results and prevent accidental disturbances while sleeping.